morays-community/morays-doc/docs/source/nemo.api_5.rst

 .. toctree::
    :maxdepth: 2

-Let's recall that a Morays experiment is an ocean simulation that exchanges fields with an external Python script through OASIS.
-The strategy is to deploy the OASIS interface in the Python side and configure the global coupling environment with help of the Eophis library.
+Let's recall that a Morays experiment is an ocean simulation that exchanges fields with an external Python script through OASIS3-MCT.
+The strategy is to deploy the OASIS3-MCT interface in the Python side and configure the global coupling environment with help of the Eophis library.

 From this point, we consider that all the Python material is already well configured.
 See `Eophis documentation <https://eophis.readthedocs.io/en/latest/>`_ or this `tutorial <https://eophis.readthedocs.io/en/latest/tutorial.html>`_ for more details.
-What remains now is to configure the OASIS interface of NEMO in accordance with Eophis.
+What remains now is to configure the OASIS3-MCT interface of NEMO in accordance with Eophis.
 This is described in this section.

 .. important:: `NEMO-ORCA2_MLE <https://github.com/morays-community/NEMO-ORCA2_MLE>`_ experiment uses NEMO5.